Skip to main content

 Different contexts place different demands on the evidentiary architecture.
 A low-stakes event attendance proof is not the same as a legally consequential compliance determination.
 A disclosure level that is proportionate in one setting may be too revealing in another, or too opaque in a third.

-So the real unresolved question is not whether privacy matters.
+The unresolved question is not whether privacy matters.
 It is how to decide what degree of disclosure is proportionate for:

 • different classes of claim